 As an enthusiast of the Presidents of the United States, I hold each of the 45 different Commander-in-Chiefs in the highest esteem.
 But after our visit to the cemetery at St. Joseph on the Brandywine, I gained a greater respect for our current President – Joe Biden.
 When Tom placed me back into the camera case for the trip to our next site, my head was filled with a hard-to-explain emotion that I hadn’t experienced before.
 At that moment, a single thought popped into my resin-based hollow skull: “My mind is a raging torrent, flooded with rivulets of thought cascading into a waterfall of creative alternatives.”
 The silence in the Rogue was broken when my photographer told his friend that we were headed to a “barbecue joint” that was less than four miles away.
 When I heard where we were headed, another thought immediately filled my head: “How can that guy still be hungry?”

 We pulled into the parking lot of the Charcoal Pit in a section of North Wilmington.
 As it turned out, Vice President Joe Biden brought President Barack Obama to that very restaurant on July 17, 2014 and my photographer wanted me to pose near the same table where the 44th President once stood.
-After the three of us walked through the front door, Tom explained to the hostess the reason for our visit; which thankfully wasn’t to eat.
+After the three of us walked through the front door, Tom explained to the hostess the reason for our visit, which thankfully wasn’t to eat.
 It took a minute or two, but my camera man was able to match up a few wall hangings with the identical ones captured in a photo of Obama that he had with him.
-We were in luck, Tom found the exact table; although four college-aged kids were dining there.
+We were in luck; Tom found the exact table, although four college-aged kids were dining there.
 My photographer showed the group his image of Obama and explained the reason for us being at their table with a camera.
-When the foursome asked if Tom wanted them to leave their table during the photo-op, my cameraman said he wanted them to be part of the experience; as long as they didn’t mind.
+When the foursome asked if Tom wanted them to leave their table during the photo-op, my cameraman said he wanted them to be part of the experience as long as they didn’t mind.
 As I stood on their table with the youngsters gathered around, two things popped into my mind.
 First, I thought it was extremely cool to stand on the same table where Obama once conversed with patrons in 2014.
 And second, I thought it was great that one guy was having dinner with three girls.

 Sunset in Wilmington, Delaware was at 8:17pm, which was the exact time the three of us walked back to the vehicle after our amazingly cool experience at the Charcoal Pit.
-The four college kids who allowed me to pose at their table couldn’t have been nicer, but as darkness approached we had a nine-mile drive to our final site of the day and I was ready to play my “I told ya so” card.
-The last Biden site of the day was Archmere Academy where the future President not only attended the private Roman Catholic college prep school, his children graduated from there as well.
+The four college kids who allowed me to pose at their table couldn’t have been nicer, but as darkness approached, we had a nine-mile drive to our final site of the day and I was ready to play my “I told ya so” card.
+The last Biden site of the day was Archmere Academy where the future President not only attended the private Roman Catholic college prep school, but his children also graduated from there as well.

 Upon arrival, we quickly discovered that we were out of luck.
 Every gate to the private school was locked; but when we made our way to the third locked entryway along Manor Avenue, our luck suddenly changed.
 A man, likely a custodian or security person named Tom, arrived at the gate in a Kubota and asked if he could help us.
 When my photographer delivered his usual spiel about our Presidential travels and showed him a photograph of the building we had hoped to see, Tom surprisingly obliged.
 The three of us followed our guide as he blazed a path through the campus until we came to “The Patio” – which to us was the historic centerpiece building at Archmere Academy.
 Just after we arrived at our destination and my photographer was removing me from the camera case, the “guide” Tom had a couple of simple questions he needed to ask my companions before they took any images: “Are you two Biden supporters?
 You’re not going to use the pictures to embarrass or discredit President Biden in any way, are you?”
 When both my photographer and Mongo assured him that our intention was to pay tribute to Joe Biden, as we do with all of the Presidents, he agreed to let us proceed with our mission.
 I was completely surprised that we were pulling-off the photo-op; the sun had disappeared a half-hour earlier and the twilight made The Patio seemed eerie, especially when my camera guy had me pose on the darkened window ledge.
 It turned out The Patio was built in 1918 and was once used by John J. Raskob, who not only developed the Empire State Building, he also once served as the Chairman for the Democratic National Committee.